dhairya-desai/Gianola-Ecommerce-Backend/README.md

 **Order Management**: Process and track customer orders.
 **Customer Management**: Manage customer information and order history.
 **Category-wise Products**: Organize products into categories for easier browsing.
 **Notifications**: Real-time notifications for order updates, promotions, and more.
+**Language Support**: Multi-language support for a global user base.
+**Coupons and Gift Card Management**: Create and manage discount coupons and gift cards.

 ## Technologies Used
 Front-End: Flutter,Dart